- Planning and Design

 Client: Urban Splash

 Architect: Alsop Architects [Will Alsop, Edward Norman] now Alsop Sparch part of Archial.
+For further information on the design and delivery team, please contact the Architects.

 Date of Completion: May 2009